 A possible application of the proposed method is efficient processing of QUBO matrices.
 When dealing with numerous variables in a QUBO problem, dense interaction of them results in large computational overhead for construction of the QUBO matrix both in time and space.
-Symmetric variables admits a total order as in Example~\ref{ex:symmetric_order} and this nice property might help efficient construction of the linearized QUBO matrix, possibly skipping calculation of dense interaction.
-On occasion of emergence of large-scale Ising machines, construction of QUBO matrices is considered to become a bottleneck of the whole process of using Ising machines.
-Thus, this direction of application of the proposed method seems a promising approach to tackle the bottleneck.
+Symmetric variables admit a total order as in Example~\ref{ex:symmetric_order} and this nice property might help efficient construction of the linearized QUBO matrix, possibly skipping calculation of dense interaction.
+Upon emergence of large-scale Ising machines, construction of QUBO matrices is considered to become a bottleneck of the whole process of using Ising machines.
+Thus, this direction of application of the proposed method seems a promising approach to tackle this bottleneck.